startupjs/startupjs/README.md

 ## Introduction

-StartupJS is a full-stack framework which uses isomorphic web/native React frontend and NodeJS + MongoDB on the backend.
+A full-stack framework which uses isomorphic web/native React frontend and NodeJS + MongoDB on the backend.

 StartupJS stack is built on top of the following libraries and technologies: